M-Tallal-Habib/ML-Model-for-fraud-detection/README.md

-# State-of-Art model for detection of fraulent transactions
+# State-of-Art model for detection of fraudulent transactions

 ## Main objective of the Project
   The main objective of the project was to inflate the fraud rate from 2.5% (1356/54778) to 5%